fluent-beats/fluent-bit-meminfo/README.md

 # Design

-This plugin was desined to collect memory from any mounted `meminfo` file.
+This plugin was desined to collect memory from any mounted Linux `meminfo` proc file.

 It can be used to collect host memory info, even if Fluent Bit is running inside a cotainer, which is not achiavable using **native** Fluent Bit `mem` plugin.